 The ‘ulama arose as a creative and corrective force, addressing the social problems of their day.
-They later established traditional madrasahs (“places of learning”) throughout the Muslim world in which ‘ulama engaged in the advanced study of law, philosophy and theology, arts and sciences.
+Over time, madrasahs (“places of learning”) were established throughout the Muslim world in which ‘ulama engaged in the advanced study of law, philosophy and theology, arts and sciences.
 These became models for the European university system.
 One of the most famous is the 10th century al-Azhar University in Cairo, which continues to serve as an educational center for Muslims around the world.
 In addition, the ‘ulama worked as judges (qadis) and jurisconsults (muftis) in shari’ah courts, and advisors to rulers, throughout the Muslim world.
 Hence, the Shari’ah in a broad sense, consisted of an entire network of scholars, schools, courts, judges, jurisconsults, and rulers, all working in tandem to correctly apply and practice God’s guidance in society.